-In the bloggers interview series, We have so far done interviews with Ann Smarty and Jane Sheeba.
-In today’s interview, we have Devesh Sharma from WPKube.com and he is also the founder of Blokube.com, a popular blogging community website.
+In today’s interview series, we have Devesh Sharma from WPKube.com and he is also the founder of Blokube.com, a popular blogging community website.

 Devesh is just 19 years old blogger, entrepreneur and affiliate marketer from India who loves to write about topics related to WordPress.
 Before starting WPKube.com, Devesh owned Technshare.com blog which he sold for $7000 via Flippa.

 Without any delay, let’s meet Devesh Sharma and in case you have any questions for Devesh, don’t forget to ask him in the comments section.

 Devesh, First of all thanks a lot for accepting my interview invitation.
 Please tell something about you and your online portals?

 My name is Devesh Sharma and I run a fairly popular WordPress blog called – WPKube.
 I got into blogging at the age of 15, and my first site was Technshare, which I later sold for 4-figures.